Call for an appointment

-As a grade schooler in the Upper Peninsula of Michigan, I bought a book about the science of vision and have been interested in eyes ever since.
+As a grade-schooler in the Upper Peninsula of Michigan, I bought a book about the science of vision and have been interested in eyes ever since.
 I have always been good working with my hands, building and driving soapbox derby cars as a boy.
-And I have always wanted to help people in some way.
-Long story short, it seemed right that I became an ophthalmologist and a vitreoretinal surgeon.
-I joined the Medical College of Wisconsin faculty in 1988 and have been doing patient care, research and teaching since then.
-My biggest peeve is when patients wait too long.
-I’ve worked hard to keep that from happening and even wrote a book about it.
+So it seemed right that I became an eye surgeon.
+I joined the Medical College Faculty in 1988 and have been doing patient care, research, and teaching since then.
 But taking care of people’s retinal problems is my personal passion and number one priority.
+Recently, I chose to concentrate my efforts on medical and laser treatments for retinal diseases, and no longer do retinal surgery.

 Diseases & Conditions